VBog/Bg-Bible-References/readme.txt

 == Upgrade Notice ==

-= 3.13 =
+= 3.14 =

-* In the book "Psalms" the word "Chapter" is replaced by "Psalm".
-* Added options that allow you to adjust the permissible deviations from the Eastern tradition in Bible references.
+* Improved algorithm to recognize the Bible references.
+Some settings have been changed.

 == Notes for Translators ==